DataDog/hiring-engineers/answers.md

 > $ sudo service mysql status

-By utilizing the documentation provided (https://docs.datadoghq.com/integrations/mysql/?tab=host), the MySql check was conveniently included in the Datadog-agent package.
+By utilizing the documentation provided [here] [https://docs.datadoghq.com/integrations/mysql/?tab=host], the MySQL check was conveniently included in the Datadog-agent package.

-To prepare MySql, it is necessary to create a database user on each server by inputting:
+To prepare MySQL, it is necessary to create a database user on each server by inputting:

 > mysql> CREATE USER 'datadog'@'localhost' IDENTIFIED BY ‘<UNIQUEPASSWORD>';

 Replace ‘<UNIQUEPASSWORD>’; with the password created during installation.
 To reset the password, follow this guide to troubleshoot issue: https://dev.mysql.com/doc/refman/8.0/en/resetting-permissions.html

 Then verify that the user was created by entering the following in a separate command line: